WordPress/openverse/README.md

 ## What *is* in this repo, then?

-This repo contains automation scripts used for various workflows around Openverse repositories and processes.
+- This repo contains automation scripts used for various workflows around Openverse repositories and processes.
+- It acts as the top-level meta repository for Openverse project where cross-repo discussions, issues and milestones are defined.
+- It is the source of truth for repository meta-files such as common workflows, and issue and PR templates.
+- It also contains brand assets like logo and icon, along with color and usage guidelines for the same.

 ## Repository structure

 - **`python/`:** This directory contains scripts written in Python.
   - Use this as the working directory when executing Python scripts.
   - Requires [Pipenv](https://pipenv.pypa.io) as the package manager.

 - **`js/`:** This directory contains scripts written in JavaScript.
   - Use this as the working directory when executing JavaScript scripts.
   - Requires [npm](https://www.npmjs.com) as the package manager.

+- **`brand/`:** This directory contains brand assets for the project.